tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Can you say the same about your dinners?
 Maybe you should talk about it, then.
 Maybe even debate it.

+# How to Get Them to Read (or Do Anything)

+- A reader lives a thousand lives before he dies.
+The man who never reads lives only one. — GEORGE R. R. MARTIN

+- in her classic poem, “Tula [“Books are door-shaped”],” Margarita Engle describes books as “door-shaped portals,” which is as apt as it is beautiful.
+Books carry us across oceans and centuries, she writes, with the extra benefit of making us feel less alone.
+Stephen King’s line was that books are “uniquely portable magic.”

+- That said, we need to be providing a good example.
+How often do your kids catch you reading?
+How often do they see you with a book in your hands?
+You want them to read, but do you read regularly to them?
+You tell them that books are important, that books are fun, but where is the evidence?

+- If you want your kids to read more, if you want them to walk through those magical door-shaped portals, show them what a reader looks like.
+Talk to them about books.
+Make books a central part of your house... and your lives.

+# The Lives of the Greats Remind Us

+- why do we tell stories to our kids?
+Why do we tell them about history?
+Teach them about Martin Luther King Jr., George Washington, Porcia Cato, Cincinnatus, Florence Nightingale, Jesus, Marcus Aurelius?
+Because it matters.

+- We are trying to teach our kids the most important and pressing lesson of all: **that they can make a difference, they can change the world.**

+- We tell our kids stories to inspire them.
+That’s what bedtime reading is about—not just tiring them out so they’ll go to sleep.
+The point of history class isn’t to berate them with the evil deeds of old dead white guys.
+We want them to know: People can have an impact.
+People can lead wonderful lives.
+People can leave their footprints on the sands of time.

+- Not just people, not just heroes or the dynastically wealthy, but your kids too.
+They can do this.
+And in helping them realize that, you are making your own impact.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY